Petersons Chapter 2

 “Well, Miss—”

-“Alexandra Chandler, but everyone calls me Alex,” she said.
-Alex was a high school math teacher who had received an inheritance, allowing her to pursue a master’s degree in criminology with the goal of entering law enforcement.
+“Alexandra Chandler, but everyone calls me Alex.”
+Her class application said that Alex was a high school math teacher who had received an inheritance, allowing her to pursue a master’s degree in criminology with the goal of entering law enforcement.

 “Well, Alex, everyone said removing the tape was painful, especially the tape over the eyes.
 As careful as the techs were, one teller’s eyelash extensions stuck to the tape,” the lieutenant said with a hint of a smile.
-“But otherwise, no one was harmed, and there were no death threats.
+“But otherwise, the robbers did not harm anyone, and there were no death threats.
 The only visible weapons were the two Taser stun guns.”

 “How much did they get away with?”
 Mark asked.

 Either ignoring or not hearing Mary’s caustic aside, the lieutenant said, “Exactly one hundred thousand dollars.
-While the employees heard one person emptying the cash drawers, the other person entered the vault and apparently used a battery-powered drill to drill out the keyway and used one key to open Box 125 belonging to a Mr. Augustus Wright.
+But while the employees heard one person emptying the cash drawers, the other person entered the vault, apparently using a battery-powered drill to drill out the keyway, then he used a key to open Box 125 belonging to a Mr. Augustus Wright.
 The perp also drilled out both keyways in Box 208 belonging to Mrs. Maggie Evans.
-Mr. Wright said his box contained some rare coins, $1,200 in cash, and some legal papers, including his will.
-He appeared visibly disturbed by the robbery, according to the officers who interviewed him.
+Mr. Wright said his box contained some rare coins, $1,200 in cash, and legal papers, including his will.
+He seemed visibly disturbed about the robbery, according to the officers who interviewed him.
 He still had one box key on his key ring.”

-“When I rented my safe-deposit box,” Tobius said, “the bank gave me two keys.”
+“When I rented my safety deposit box,” Tobius said, “the bank gave me two keys.”

 “Good point,” the lieutenant said.
 “Mr. Wright can’t account for the other key.
-He said he could not remember where he put it after renting the box and had no explanation why the perps used it to open his safe-deposit box.
-Mrs. Evans said her safe-deposit box contained about $500 in jewelry, her will, marriage license, and some other legal papers.
+He said he could not remember where he put it after renting the box and had no explanation for why the perps used it to open his lockbox.
+Mrs. Evans said her safety deposit box contained about $500 in jewelry, her will, marriage license, and some other legal papers.
 She still had both of her keys.”

-“Well, it looks like someone needs to redefine ‘safe’ in ‘safe-deposit box,’” Mary said, this time loud enough for everyone to hear.
+“Well, it looks like someone needs to redefine ‘safety’ in ‘safety deposit box,” Mary remarked, this time loud enough for everyone to hear.
 There were a few chuckles and a smile from Lieutenant Roebuck.

-“The shavings from the drill have been sent to the lab for analysis,” the lieutenant said.
+“Officers sent the shavings from the drill to the lab for analysis,” the lieutenant said.

-“Why?” asked James Upchurch, who had been too busy taking notes to speak.
-His seminar application questionnaire said that he was an ex-Army physician who moved to Mt.
+“Why?”
+James Upchurch asked.
+He had been too busy taking notes to speak.
+His seminar application questionnaire said he was an ex-army physician who recently moved to Mt.
 George following his discharge to help a local physician and work in the Mt.
 George General Hospital emergency room.
 According to the application, he enrolled in the seminar because of an interest in forensics.

-“Well, there is some question about how quickly the perp was able to drill out the safe-deposit box locks.
-The tech wanted to analyze the shavings to see if they used a specialized drill bit, but they weren’t able to make any clear decision,” the lieutenant said.
+“Well, there is some question about how quickly the perp was able to drill out the safety deposit box locks.
+The tech wanted to analyze the shavings to see if they used some specialized drill bit, but they weren’t able to make any clear decision,” the lieutenant said.
 “Why do you ask?”

 “Well, my dad is a machinist at Hewitt Engineering in Madison, Wisconsin, and they use a lot of tough metal: stainless steel, grade 8 steel, and titanium,” James said.
 “I know they use highly specialized tools on some of the metal.
 I’ve heard him talk about how expensive the tools are.”